nicholas-sim/nicholas-sim.github.io/index.md

 ## Teaching

-I headed the <a href="https://www.suss.edu.sg/programmes/detail/mavi">Master and Graduate Diploma in Analytics and Visualisation</a> at SUSS until 1 July 2024.
-I currently teach ANL501 Data Visualisation and Storytelling in the programme.
+I currently teach ANL501 Data Visualisation and Storytelling in the MAVI programme.
+My slides can be found here in the link below.

  <a  style="font-weight:bold" href="https://nicholas-sim.github.io/ANL501-Data-Visualisation-and-Storytelling/">ANL501 Data Visualisation and Storytelling</a>